-There are a number of advantages that come with this type of TMJ therapy in Midtown:
+There are a number of advantages that come with this type of TMJ therapy in New York City:

 It may take you some time to adjust to wearing your occlusal splint.
 You may produce more saliva than usual because there is a foreign object in your mouth.
 You might also experience some mild discomfort, but the therapy should never be painful.
 In order for your splint to do its job well, you’ll need to consistently wear your it for as long as your dentist recommends — most patients need to wear their splint every night for at least three months to experience the best results.

 During your treatment, it is important that you clean your splint daily in order to prevent bacteria buildup; simply rinse it and gently brush it with a mild cleanser.
 You may also need to periodically soak it in a mild cleansing solution.

 If you ever have any questions or concerns while you’re using your occlusal splint, give our dental office a call.
 Our team of experienced dental professionals will give you the guidance you need to make your therapy successful.